Kennedy McKinney: Professional career

-Known as "King", McKinney was a cautious yet exciting junior featherweight (super bantamweight) fighter who captured the IBF title by beating Welcome Ncita in 1992 in a spectacular bout that saw him staggered and taking a standing eight count before knocking the African cold with a perfect right hand.
+Known as "King", McKinney was a cautious yet dynamic junior featherweight (super bantamweight) fighter who captured the IBF title in a bout against Welcome Ncita in 1992.
+Despite being staggered and taking a standing eight-count, McKinney was able to knock out Ncita in the eleventh round with a right hook.

 After five defenses, among others a KO over Rudy Zavala and a points win over Ncita, he lost his belt to future star Vuyani Bungu, a fight which was deemed 1994 Upset of the Year by Ring Magazine.

 Two years later he challenged undefeated Marco Antonio Barrera for the WBO super bantamweight title, a vicious battle in which he dropped Barrera in the 11th, but lost via TKO in the 12th.
 McKinney later took a rematch against Bungu, but lost a narrow split decision.
 Later that year, he did battle with Junior Jones who had upset Barrera in an exciting war, one which McKinney won via TKO.

 McKinney then moved up a weight class to challenge Luisito Espinosa for the WBC featherweight title in 1998.
 Espinosa made quick work of McKinney, winning via a 2nd-round TKO.

 After the loss to Espinosa, McKinney quickly lost steam.
-He would fight only five more times against scattered and limited opposition, three of which took place during a brief comeback run in 2002-03.
+He would fight only five more times against scattered and limited opposition, three of which took place during a brief comeback run in 2002–03.